MERLIon-Challenge/merlion-ccs-2023/readme.md

 - featuring more than 100 voices
 - over 300 recordings manually annotated by at least 2 multilingual transcribers

-With the MERLIon CCS challenge, we hope to inspire novel engineering solutions in the field of multilingual language identification and diarization.
 More information can be found on [our website](https://sites.google.com/view/merlion-ccs-challenge/).

 This Github page will host the baseline system, scoring scripts and other codes relevant to the challenge.